dvens/flex-seats/README.md

 ### Branch: feature/pageloader
 I added a SPA page because the entire website is progressive enhanced, so I added some fancy page loading to the application.
 The Javascript is build with CommonJS pattern.
-Then I added a custom moduleInitializer that is loading the module that you give to the initializer.

 * How to setup a CommonJS module
 ```javascript